-Stephen Hansen is Associate Professor of Economics at the University of Oxford.
-His research interests include Organizational Economics, Monetary Policy, and professor in the Department of Statistics of the University of Warwick.
+Stephen Hansen Associate Professor in the Department of Economics at the University of Oxford and a Fellow of University College.
+He was previously Assistant professor in the Department of Statistics of the University of Warwick.
 His research interests include high-dimensional inference, experimental design, dimensionality reduction and applied statistical modelling, with emphasis on the Bayesian approach.
+He authored over 35 peer-reviewed publications and has developed a number of R packages implementing statistical methodology.